Johnru36/Microsoft-Internet-Usage-Gender-Equality-Data/README.md

 While data plays an increasingly important role in our lives, access to quality data on gender has lagged behind.
 Data that utilizes gender as a primary marker reflects different lived experiences related to gender.
 That’s why for the first time since Microsoft launched its Digital Civility Index research, we’ve decided to make public the data that underpins the research.

-As a private sector leader for the [Generation Equality Forum’s action coalition on Innovation and Technology](https://blogs.microsoft.com/on-the-issues/2021/07/01/human-centered-connectivity-un-generation-equality-forum/) Microsoft recognizes the importance of advocating for and advancing the release of gender disaggregated data to realize gender equality.
+As a private sector leader for the [Generation Equality Forum’s action coalition on Innovation and Technology](https://blogs.microsoft.com/on-the-issues/2021/07/01/human-centered-connectivity-un-generation-equality-forum/) Microsoft recognizes the importance of advocating for and advancing the release of gender disaggregated data to realize gender equality and to [close the data divide](https://news.microsoft.com/opendata/).
 Microsoft hopes publishing the data set will spur similar research and releases from other companies, partners, and institutions and advance better gender data policies and solutions.

 **_Digital civility, safety, and interaction online_**

 Since 2016, Microsoft has been surveying teens and adults around the world about the state of digital civility.
 A total of over 70,000 respondents from 34 different countries have participated in the survey over six years.
 The line-up of countries varied each year with an average of 23 countries participating in the annual survey.

 The latest survey, “Civility, Safety and Interaction Online – 2021”, polled teens and adults about their exposure to 21 online risks across four categories (reputational, behavioural, sexual, and personal/intrusive), their experiences online, including COVID-19 impacts, and how these risks and experiences shape their views of life online.

 For more information on the wider study results visit our [Digital Civility website](https://www.microsoft.com/en-us/online-safety/digital-civility).

 <h2>Disaggregated data shows teen girls and women experience greater online risks than males</h2>

-Over the past six years, results from the Digital Civility study have shown that teen girls and women experience greater online risks than males and suffer greater negative emotional, physical, and psychological consequences.
+Over the past six years, results from the Digital Civility study have shown that teen girls and women have more online negative experiences than males and suffer greater negative emotional, physical, and psychological consequences.

-This year’s report finds that overall online civility improved, however when disaggregated by gender, the data shows that teen girls and women experienced almost 60% of all risks reported in 2021, an all-time high.
-Females were more likely than males to experience misogyny, unwanted sexual attention, unwanted contact, sexual solicitation, and online harassment.
+This year’s report finds that while overall online civility improved, teen girls and women experienced almost 60% of all risks online, an all-time high.
+Females were more likely to experience misogyny, unwanted sexual attention, unwanted contact, sexual solicitation, and online harassment.
 These risks are especially true among teen girls.

-At the same time, teen boys and men’s experiences online improved.
-For example, male respondents reported a decrease from last year’s numbers in trolling, unwanted sexting, and hate speech.
+At the same time, males’ experiences online improved.
+For example, teen boy and men respondents reported a decrease from last year’s numbers in trolling, unwanted sexting, and hate speech.

 <h2>Key findings from the 2021 research</h2>

-**Females experienced more negative experiences online than males:**
+**Females experience more risks online than males:**

 •	The share of consequences for females online has steadily increased since 2018 and stands at an all-time high of almost 60%

 •	On average, females scored 8-points higher on severe to unbearable pain compared to males

-•	As a result of common online risks, teen girls and women are significantly more likely to lose trust in others online, lowered self-esteem, and lost sleep; this gap was especially pronounced between teen girls and boys
+•	As a result of common online risks, teen girls and women are significantly more likely to lose trust in others online, have lowered self-esteem, and lost sleep; this gap was especially pronounced between teen girls and boys

+**Online behaviour changes during Covid-19:**

+•	Since 2020, there was a 9-point increase among females who said experiences online were worse due to the pandemic, compared to only a 3-point increase by males

+•	Female respondents reported more instances of unwanted sexual attention during the pandemic and with an increase twice as large than males’

+•	Both genders registered double-digit increases in reports of damage to personal reputation and a reduction in social media usage

+**Attitudes and confidence in managing online risks:**

+•	Only 44% of females report feeling confident in their ability to manage online risks.
+This was 14-points lower than males

+•	Females more strongly believed in addressing the problems of online risks including education, reducing the ability to post anonymously, and policing of social media platforms

 ![consequences](assets/female_consequences2.png)

-**note to team _additional findings and images to be inserted once text is finalized_**

 ![10consequences](assets/Top10_Consequences2.png)

 ![risks](assets/Risksbygender.png)